Don’t overthink it, just dive in!

 To answer the primary question, whether scuba diving is safe during period, the general opinion, backed by the experience of hundreds of female scuba diving instructors, confirms that yes, it is safe.
 Moreover, many women would find that their period actually ceases as they submerge their bodies in the water, or that the not so pleasant symptoms (like belly or back ache) fade.
 And that is a good thing, right?
 J Naturally though, every woman is different and should know her body best.
 Your decision to take or postpone a dive should be based on knowledge of your own body and the ability to recognize discomfort.

 Whether or not you are in your period, it is still important to focus on the dive itself and be prepared as the responsible scuba diver that you are, and never omit the pre-dive safety check.
-There is, however, one item that a female diver needs to think of – proper period products to use while scuba diving.
+There is, however, one item that a female diver needs to think of – proper period products to use while scuba diving at Bali dive sites.

 If we didn’t know any better, we would recommend you to use tampons and change them as soon as possible after each dive.
 However, tampons in general not only carry the risk of the toxic shock syndrome, they are also un-ecological, and using them only produces more waste that will one day end up in our oceans.